NuryeNigusMekonen/sentiment-stock-predictor-for-nova-insights-PLLC/README.md

 ---

-##  Task 2: Technical Indicator Analysis
+##  Task 2 and 3: Technical Indicator Analysis and corroletion analysis

 **Goal**: Perform quantitative analysis on stock price data to extract trading signals.